AdobeDocs/experience-manager-65.en/help/sites-authoring/managing-pages.md

     * **Name**:

         * This is used to generate the URI.
 If not specified, the name is derived from the title.
-        * If you supply a page **Name** when creating a new page, AEM will [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposesd by AEM and JCR.
+        * If you supply a page **Name** when creating a new page, AEM will [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.

         * You **cannot submit invalid characters** in the **Name** field.
 When AEM detects invalid characters the field will be highlighted and an explanatory message shown to indicate the characters that need removing/replacing.